 Given how massive this list ended up being, I’m actually going to break this out into 4 parts.
-This part is the basics, the next part will be deliverables used in internationalization and marketing, part 3will be legal, and the fourth and final part will be some of the stranger and incidental things you might have to provide, or be willing to pay for the sales agent to provide.
+This part is the basics, the next part will be deliverables used in internationalization and marketing, part 3 will be legal, and the fourth and final part will be some of the stranger and incidental things you might have to provide or be willing to pay for the sales agent to provide.

-All of this being said being said, even though this list is massive, I may have missed something, so definitely talk with your post house supervisor, lawyer, and editor before submitting these items.
-Lets Dive right in.
-1. Color Stills and Photographs (50):
+All of this being said, even though this list is massive, I may have missed something, so definitely talk with your post-house supervisor, lawyer, and editor before submitting these items.

 These color stills and photographs are generally not meant to be Behind the Scenes photos.
 They’re meant to be stills from the movie itself to be used in various forms of promotion.
+They can also be images of the talent in costume to use in the creation of key art, posters, trailers, and other places where art may show up across platforms.

 2. Screeners (50)